January 27-28, 2014

 UTAH CHAMBER ARTISTS YOUTH MUSIC FESTIVAL

 It is with excitement and an earnest desire to enrich the lives of our next generation that Utah Chamber Artists sets aside a few days every year to encourage our youth’s creativity, ignite their imaginations, and teach them a means of communication that spans centuries.
+We hope that they will be inspired to continue their musical appreciation and education, using sites like https://www.revitalizingdowntowns.net/ for guidance.
 We utilize our own musicians and staff as well as knowledgeable music education specialists from local universities to accomplish our goals with this festival.

 Utah Chamber Artists instigated The Beverley Taylor Sorenson Young Artists Concerts and named this annual event – one of our four concert series programs – for Ms. Sorenson in order to pay tribute to her work with young children and the arts.